Skip Nav

 About this report

-It´s important to note that the gender pay gap is different from equal pay.
-Equal pay pertains to the compensation disparity between men and women performing the same, similar or equivalent work.
-Discriminating based on gender when it comes to pay is against the law.
+It is important to distinguish the gender pay gap from equal pay.
+Equal pay relates to the legal requirement to provide the same pay for men and women performing the same, similar, or work of equal value.
+Paying employees differently because of their gender is unlawful.

 • Mean (average) and median (midpoint) gender pay gap - This measures the difference between the average and midpoint hourly rates of male full-pay relevant employees and their female counterparts.